-During 2006, the program participation of nine attorneys was terminated by an Evaluation Committee, approximately three percent of the total participant population.
-All nine met the criterion for termination by failing to comply with the terms of the participation agreement (see Appendix C, "Criteria for Acceptance, Denial, Completion of, or Termination from the Lawyer Assistance Program").
-In some cases, these attorneys may return to the program at a later date and achieve successful participation.
+During 2007, the program participation of three attorneys was terminated by an Evaluation Committee, less than one percent of the total participant population.
+All three met the criterion for termination by failing to comply with the terms of the individualized participation agreement (see Appendix C, "Criteria for Acceptance, Denial, Completion of, or Termination from the Lawyer Assistance Program").
+In some cases, these attorneys may return to the Program at a later date to complete the Program.

-2006 Highlights
+2007 Highlights